White House's Mulvaney to sue over House impeachment subpoenas

 Trump denies any wrongdoing.

-Mulvaney has emerged as a central figure in the impeachment inquiry, in part due to his statement at an Oct.
+Mulvaney has emerged as a central figure in the impeachment inquiry, partly because of his statement at an Oct.
 17 news conference that the White House had withheld security assistance for Ukraine.

 “I have news for everybody: Get over it.
 There is going to be political influence in foreign policy,” Mulvaney said at the time, although he later contradicted himself.